Oh, HEY THERE!

 “MAKING CHANGES TO MY NUTRITION AND PRIORITIZING PCOS-FRIENDLY FOODS HAS BEEN LIFE-CHANGING FOR ME…”

-I’m here to help women manage their PCOS with food, nutrition and lifestyle shifts so that they can stop the PCOS struggle, take control of their symptoms and finally start feeling like themselves again and living life on their terms (because relying on the Pill is not the only option!).
+I’m here to help women manage their PCOS with food, nutrition and lifestyle shifts so that they can stop the PCOS struggle, take control of their symptoms and finally start feeling like themselves again (because relying on the Pill is not the only option!).

-The best way (in my opinion, of course) to start taking control of your PCOS and your periods (without having to rely on all the meds for the foreseeable future) is to get serious about your nutrition and the foods you put into your body.
+The best way (in my opinion, of course) to start taking control of your PCOS and your periods (without having to rely on all the meds) is to get serious about your nutrition and the foods you put into your body.
 Prioritizing the right foods, cooking my own food and (most importantly!)
 ACTUALLY enjoying the foods I eat have been key to my PCOS success.

-Since being diagnosed in 2018, I have learned so much about managing my PCOS and my periods (and ALL the symptoms that come with them).
-It’s my mission to share what I’ve learned so you don’t have to struggle with PCOS like I did.
+Since being diagnosed in 2018, I have learned so much about managing my PCOS (and ALL the symptoms that come with it) so I’ve made it my mission to share what I’ve learned so you don’t have to struggle with PCOS like I did.

 MY STRUGGLE WITH PCOS…